 I immediately thought about areas to improve on and my communication skills were on top of the list.

-That was when I made the decision to reject an offer at a prestigious consulting firm, take a near 50% pay-cut, and take on a role with a SaaS company as an inside sales rep.
+At that moment, I decided to reject an offer at a prestigious consulting firm, take a near 50% pay-cut, and accept a job as an inside sales rep.

-After an awkward meeting with my manager at the time, and nearly being put on a performance plan, I made a promise to myself that I would get it together.
+After an awkward meeting with my manager, and nearly being put on a performance plan, I promised myself that I would get it together.

-I fully committed and began seeking ways to improve my craft, studying every sales, psychology, and leadership book I can get my hands on.
+I fully committed and began seeking ways to improve my craft by studying every sales, psychology, and leadership book I can get my hands on.